wsc1/proposal/design/go2draft-contracts.md

 * The code is written in a natural Go style, using the key and value types where needed.
-* The keys and values are stored directly in the nodes of the tree, not using pointers and not boxed as interface values.
+* The keys and values are stored directly in the nodes of the tree, not using pointers and as not boxed values.

 ```Go
 // Package orderedmap provides an ordered map, implemented as a binary tree.